external-facing

 Impact

-The Creation of the Platform
+The creation of the platform team

-The Creation of the Platform
+The creation of the platform team

 Premier Plus